Feckenham: Education

 Feckenham has a Church of England first school (primary school).

 Sport

 The village of Feckenham has a cricket ground and a recreation ground (which serves mainly as a football pitch).
 The latter is affectionately known by locals as 'The Playing Fields'.
 In 2007, the final match of the five-match series of the India v England Blind Cricket tour was played at the Feckenham Cricket Club ground as the Worcester CC pitch had been flooded by the River Severn earlier that year.

 Transport

 The A441 is one mile east of the village, and the M5 motorway is about 5 mi west.

 The nearest railway stations are Redditch and Evesham.

 One bus route (354 – Droitwich to Redditch) serves the village with one service in either direction on Tuesdays and Thursdays only.

 The National Cycle Network Route 5 can be reached around 2.5 mi north of the village.

-The nearest airport is Birmingham International Airport.
+The nearest airport is Birmingham Airport.